A crate is a portable “kennel” that is just large enough to contain

 it wrong; it does mean you need to know what you are doing.
 Things to remember:

-slightly imperfect ones.
+depending on the size.
 Pet stores sell them at astronomical prices.

 Mail order stores have competitive prices (but watch out for added